 9. Seek medical attention early

-If you’re not feeling well, it’s best to stay home to avoid infecting others.
-If you experience more serious side effects like cough, fever or shortness of breath, contact your own health provider or local health authority to determine the next steps.
+If you’re not feeling well, you should stay home to avoid infecting others.
+If you experience more serious side effects like cough, fever or shortness of breath, contact your own health provider to determine the next steps.